Microsoft already published a KRACK fix, Apple and Google are working on it

 So let’s look at the device makers.
 Microsoft is leading the charge here.
 The Verge first reported that Microsoft has already issued a security patch for Windows 7, Windows 8, Windows 8.1 and Windows 2.

-Apple also has a patch up its sleeve.
+Apple also has a patch up its sleeve as iMore reported.
 Unfortunately, the company is going to wait until the next big release to share the fix.
 So it means that you can already fix the KRACK vulnerability by downloading the beta versions of macOS, iOS, tvOS and watchOS.
 Otherwise, Apple is going to release macOS 10.11.1 and iOS 11.1 in the coming weeks with other bug fixes, new emojis and more.

 But what about Android devices?
 This is where it becomes tedious.
 Devices running Android 6.0 and later are more vulnerable than other devices.
 It is trivially easy to perform a key reinstallation attack because of a bad implementation of the handshake mechanism in the WiFi stack.